nixnull/agoranomic.github.io/join.md

 <p><b>Consider using an email client</b> like Thunderbird, Outlook, or Apple Mail.
 Web interfaces for email, like gmail's, will often mess with plaintext formatting.
 Since Agora uses a lot of plaintext formatting (such as tables and charts made with spaces and tabs) preserving formatting is important.
 These email clients tend to do a better job at it.</p>

 <p><b>Learn mailing list ettiquette.</b> When replying to a message, put your reply below/after the relevant quote from the original message.
 If you're replying to a long message, cut out the unnecessary bits.
-This makes your reply much more readable to other players.</p>
+This makes your reply much more readable to other players.
+If you're using an email client as mentioned above, you can quote only the relevant part of the message by highlighting it before hitting reply.</p>

 <p><b>Double-check before you send.</b> Make sure you're sending to the right mailing list.
-Agora-Discussion is not a channel you can take actions in, so messages accidentally sent there are ineffective.
+Replies default to Agora-Discussion, but you can't take actions there; you will need to change it to Agora-Business if you're taking a game action.
 Also keep in mind that the mailing lists are meticulously archived; what you say there will always be there, and people may come across it again.
-Don't share anything you're not comfortable making public, and try to make sure you're saying the best version of what you want to say, not something you might regret or disapprove of later.
+Don't share anything you're not comfortable making public, and try to make sure you're saying the best version of what you want to say, not something you might regret or disapprove of later.</p>

 <p><b>Read up on the game.</b> Take some time to start reading through <a href="ruleset">the rules</a>.
-Get familiar with some quirks of Agoran language in <a href="glossary">the glossary</a>.</p> And if you have any questions...
+Get familiar with some quirks of Agoran language in <a href="glossary">the glossary</a>.</p>

+</p> And if you have any questions...</p>

 <p><b>Join the chatroom.</b> Most players are available via the chatroom.
 While the Discord server has several channels, and the most features, we have bots that connect one of its channels to the Matrix and IRC servers, so you can communicate with anyone from your preferred platform.
 This is the best way to get your questions answered and get to know other players.</p>